galaxyproject/galaxy-hub/src/galaxy-updates/2018-04/index.md

 # Public Galaxy Server News

-There are [over 90 publicly accessible Galaxy servers](/src/public-galaxy-servers/index.md) and [six semi-public Galaxy services](/src/galaxy-services/index.md).
-Here's what happened with them recently, including a newly cataloged public server:
+There are [over 100 publicly accessible Galaxy servers](/src/public-galaxy-servers/index.md) and [six semi-public Galaxy services](/src/galaxy-services/index.md).
+In addition to the [UseGalaxy launches](/src/galaxy-updates/2018-04/index.md#usegalaxyeu-and-usegalaxyorgau-launched), another pubic server was added to the directory, and one was updated:

 ## Proteogenomics Gateway